Rakeela/dragora-notes/2021-8-25-One-Hundred-and-Sixty-Eighth.md

 What I'm thinking about is just a NationStates issue, but...
 I think dredging up cultural commentary is something cultural products are *for*, and people are too shy to credit disreputable influences sometimes.

 ---
+Confession:  I'm afraid of conservative parenting the same way conservatives are afraid of liberal parenting.
+Not metaphorically the same way, exactly the same way.
+I am painfully aware of the intrinsic contradiction in having liberal stances due to fear, but what can I do?
+I believe in what I believe in.
+I'm not really a fearless person.

+---
 Back to [[day-post-archive]]